 bin/pulsar-admin tenants create test-tenant \ --allowed-clusters us-west \ --admin-roles test-admin-role

-test-admin-role to administer the configuration for the tenant
+test-admin-role role can administer the configuration for the

-us-west.
-From now on, this tenant will be able to self-manage its resources.
+us-west cluster.
+From now on, this tenant can manage its resources.

-Once a tenant has been created, you will need to create namespaces for topics within that tenant.
+Once you create a tenant, you need to create namespaces for topics within that tenant.

 The first step is to create a namespace.
 A namespace is an administrative unit that can contain many topics.
 A common practice is to create a namespace for each different use case from a single tenant.